tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 triggering adaptive defenses that would mask the leak.
 The choice keeps the tracker view of each bot honest to the underlying engine.

-This pattern delivers the EXPERT > HARD > MEDIUM > EASY ordering by **mathematical construction**: lower-difficulty bots commit recognisable leaks that higher-difficulty bots simply do not.
+This pattern delivers the HARD > MEDIUM > EASY ordering by **mathematical construction**: lower-difficulty bots commit recognisable leaks that the top level simply does not.

 ---